Enhancing Complex Formula Recognition with Hierarchical Detail-Focused Network

 \subsection{Hierarchical levels}

 Hierarchical levels refer to the nested structures within mathematical formulas.
-At the simplest level (level 0), we have single characters, like $a$.
-When characters are combined using superscripts, subscripts, or basic operations (e.g., \( a^2 + b^2 \)), they form level 1 structures.
-More complex formulas, such as matrices or piecewise functions wrapped in \verb|\begin{...}\end{...}|, represent level 2 structures.
-Further nesting or operations create higher levels.
+At the simplest level (level 0), individual characters like \( a \) or \( 1 \) are standalone elements.
+Combining these characters with operations like superscripts or subscripts (e.g., \( a^2 \), \( b_1 \)) forms level 1 structures.
+More complex constructs, such as fractions (\( \frac{a}{b} \)) or summations (\( \sum_{i=1}^n a_i \)), belong to level 2.
+Higher levels arise from deeper nesting, such as matrices or piecewise functions (\( \)), often wrapped in \verb|\begin{...}\end{...}| environments.

 The challenge for models is accurately interpreting these nested relationships, ensuring that the opening and closing elements correspond correctly.
 For example, LaTeX matrices are wrapped within \verb| |, and the model must consider the entire structure to maintain coherence.
 Understanding these hierarchical levels is key to parsing complex formulas.
 Therefore, we designed the HDR dataset to include a range of formulas with varying hierarchical complexity, challenging models to accurately handle these structures while considering context.